Section 25 \ Biography

 The Cassidy brothers also dabbled in gig promotion, and in July 1979 organised an ambitious charity show at the Imperial Hotel in Blackpool to mark International Year of the Child.
 With the Factory connection already established, the band persuaded fledgling Factory artists Joy Division and Orchestral Manoeuvres in the Dark to join the bill, and on the night Ian Curtis and JD manager Rob Gretton were sufficiently impressed to encourage Section 25 to make a record.
 The result was a self-financed session at Cargo Studios in Rochdale in September.
 "Ian and Rob gave us a lot of encouragement," recalled Vin Cassidy.
 "The first time I met any of Joy Division was at a gig we did with them in Blackpool, and they liked the stuff we did.
 Paul and Larry had been going off to Manchester, which is about 70 miles away, and knew Rob through talking to him at gigs.
 So Rob heard us and said, why don't you go into a studio and do some tracks?
 Ian and Rob set it up.
 I didn't even know what a producer was until then.
 They said they would come down and hepus out with it, which they did.
 Ian just sort of sat there - 'Sounds alright'.
 Rob picked the songs he thought we should do."
 (1)

-From the Cargo session Curtis and Gretton selected three strident, astringent tracks - Girls Don't Count, Knew Noise and Up to You - for release on Factory, although financial pressures at the label meant that the single would be delayed until July 1980.
-As a result, a new track recorded some months later became the first Section 25 song to appear on record.
-After Image was recorded with producer Martin Hannett for a compilation on the Rockburgh label, Hicks from the Sticks.
-Released in April, the album showcased early cuts by several other Northern groups such as Clock DVA, Wah!
+From the Cargo session Curtis and Gretton selected three strident tracks - Girls Don't Count, Knew Noise and Up to You - for release on Factory, although financial pressures at the label meant that release of the first Section 25 single would be delayed until July 1980.
+As a result After Image became their first song released in vinyl, appearing on Hicks from the Sticks, a compilation issued on the Rockburgh label.
+Released in April, the album showcased early cuts by several other Northern hopefuls such as Clock DVA, Wah!
 Heat, Modern Eon and Music for Pleasure.
-Ironically, one of Section 25's weakest recorded tracks earned them a favourable notice from Kevin Fitzgerald in NME: "With the exception of Section 25, virtually none of the bands on this album actually appear to want to move out of indie chart obscurity...
+Thanks to the Factory connection After Image was cut with in-house producer Martin Hannett, and earned the band a favourable notice from Kevin Fitzgerald in NME: "With the exception of Section 25, virtually none of the bands on this album actually appear to want to move out of indie chart obscurity...
 After Image boasts the loudest rhythm section on the album, which overshadows the glum bawlings of the vocals, and for once the bassline isn't straight off the robotic rhythms production line...
 Section 25 appear to have some idea of what they're doing, and more to the point, why they're doing it."
 (2)

-Sadly, this initial burst of enthusiasm from the fourth estate would prove short-lived.
+Sadly, this initial burst of enthusiasm from the fourth estate proved short-lived, as we shall see.
 Although Section 25 had yet to release a record on the label, Factory's limitless critical kudos (and close relationship with London booking agencies such as Final Solution) ensured that the band received a healthy degree of live exposure during late 1979 and early 1980.
 As well as supporting Joy Division at many of their later British dates, the eager trio also travelled back and forth to London to open for acts as diverse as Toyah, Classix Nouveaux and The Cure, as well as playing two dates in Scotland with Talking Heads on their Fear of Music tour in November 1979.

 Together with Joy Division and a cast of thousands, the group also performed with The Stranglers at the Rainbow in November 1979, at the second of two gigs which marked the incarceration of Hugh Cornwall in Pentonville prison.
 Further dates with Joy Division at the beginning of 1980 included a Lyceum show (also featuring A Certain Ratio and Killing Joke), a combined encore jam at Malvern Winter Gardens in April, and a role in the infamous riot at Bury Derby Hall.
 However a benefit for Manchester fanzine City Fun with Joy Division and A Certain Ratio at the New Osbourne Club in February saw 'Section 27' draw qualified praise from Mick Middles in Sounds: "Section 27 prove to be yet another stab at the new Northern Psychedelic fad, complete with a variation on Floyd's old tried and tested Set the Controls for the Heart of the Sun.
 Although the music is rolling, the vocals are harsh and packed with false anger.
 The overall effect is unattractive and abrasive, although given time Section 27 should smooth out their rough edges and begin to sound clean and powerful.
 They do show a considerable strength of character which should be channelled directly into the song themes, and not wasted by their present over-zealous vocal stance."

 The long-delayed single produced by Curtis and Gretton (credited as 'A Fractured Production') finally emerged in July 1980 as FAC 18 on 7" only, with Girls Don't Count as the lead track.
 The record was housed in a novel tracing paper sleeve designed by Peter Saville and Ben Kelly, and assembled in a workshop for the deaf.
-Curiously this powerful single was not well received, attracting negative and inaccurate reviews:
+Curiously this powerful single also attracted several negative reviews: